Hesper, Montana: History

-Hesper was established in 1917 as a town adjoining the Hesper ranch and is also the name of the school district.
+Hesper was established in 1917.
 The name Hesper or Hesperus, is the evening star, and according to old mythology, the king of the western land.
 The name has Masonic roots.
-The community is named after the Hesper Farm, founded by Ignatius Daniel O'Donnell.
+The community is named after the Hesper Farm, which was named by Benjamin F. Shuart, who operated it for Frederick H. Billings after resigning from the pastorate of Billings First Congregational Church.
+Frederick Billings later sold the farm to I.D.
+O'Donnell, a prominent agriculturalist and businessman.
+It was at Hesper Farm that O'Donnell planted and produced the first alfalfa crop in Montana.

 In its heyday, the depot in Hesper served as a hub for surrounding farms and ranchers in the area.
 However, by the 1940s the town began to lose importance and declined.

 Most of the original township itself is no longer in use, with many of the original structures leveled or abandoned.
-The community is home to the Yellowstone Boys and Girls Ranch and is now considered a subdivision of the Billings Metro Area.
+The community is home to the Yellowstone Boys and Girls Ranch and is now considered a subdivision of the Billings metropolitan area.

 The former Hesper School District is currently the Elder Grove Elementary School District, serving grades kindergarten through eight.